A full list of all Access Performances can be found here.

 An introduction to the performance will describe the set, including lighting as appropriate and actors’ names and appearance, with costume details.
 Patrons should be seated 15 minutes before curtain up if they wish to hear the introduction.
 During the play itself, the describer will indicate what is happening on the stage without intruding on the actors’ dialogue.

 Prior to each Audio Described performance we will provide a Touch Tour of the set, costumes and props.
 Your describer will give you a full account of the items that you’re introduced to, and how they will feature in the performance.
 Touch Tours usually commence 1 hour prior to the show starting, in the theatre’s entrance foyer.
 Please book your place on the Touch Tour when booking your ticket for the performance as tickets are limited.
+Touch Tours are exclusively for those using the Audio Description service and their companions.

 BRITISH SIGN LANGUAGE INTERPRETED